 What is a Mutual Undertaking?

-A mutual undertaking is an agreement between the parties to act in a certain way and avoid certain behaviours (for example not going near the other party).
+A mutual undertaking is an agreement between the parties to act in a certain way and avoid certain behaviors (for example not going near the other party).
 If the undertaking is mutual, it means that both parties are agreeing to abide by the agreement.

 An undertaking is not a court order and is not enforceable by police.
 Breaching an undertaking will not result in criminal charges, however it will make it easier for the party not breaching the undertaking to seek another VRO in the future (if appropriate).